 Ditmar von Karl Reisen und Aufenthalt in Kamtschatka in den Jahren 1851–1855.

 Erster Teil.
 Historischer Bericht nach den Tagebüchern.
 St. Petersburg: Buchdruckerei der Kaiserlichen Academie der Wissenschaften.
 1890.
+257 p.

 Der Geologe Karl von Ditmar erkundete von 1851 bis 1855 im Auftrag der russischen Regierung die Bodenschätze Kamčatkas.
 Dabei erforschte er das Land und seine Bevölkerung aber weit über diesen Autrag hinaus, was seine eindrucksvollen Reisebeschreibungen zeigen.
 So verbrachte er im Sommer 1853 als erster Forscher längere Zeit bei den Korjaken auf der Halbinsel Tajgonos.
 Der 1890 erschienene erste Teil seines Werkes enthält den ausführlichen Bericht seiner Reise nach den Tagebüchern, ein getrennt erscheinender zweiter Teil die systematische Darstellung der Natur und der Geschichte Kamčatkas.